cferwerda/socsci_bootcamp/README.md

 *General steps:*

 1. Decide what you want to focus on.
 (All battles in a particular year?
 Only decisive battles?
 Battles in a particular area or involving particular commanders?)
-2. Create a new spreadsheet with the battles of interest.
+2. Create a new spreadsheet with the points of interest.
 Format the spreadsheet so that TimeMapper can read it.
 3. Find any additional media for each battles (an image or youtube video) and paste the link in the Media column of the spreadsheet.
 Fill in source information, descriptions, etc. This is the part where you can customize the message of the map!
 4. Publish the map according to the instructions on the TimeMapper website.
 Share the link to your map with others!

 ---
-###<a name="agxohead"></a>ArcGIS Online  <https://www.arcgis.com/home/signin.html>
+###<a name="agxohead"></a>ArcGIS Online
 You will be provided with temporary accounts during the workshop.
 The accounts will remain available to you until 1/21, after which all content will be deleted as these accounts will be used in other trainings.

 Go to [**http://esrit3g.maps.arcgis.com**](http://esrit3g.maps.arcgis.com) to log in for this workshop.